prettydiff/share-file-systems/documentation/code_style.md

 10. Try/catch blocks are forbidden.
 This convention prevents execution via JIT.
 Do not intentionally provide fragile code.

 ### Types Declarations
-1. Type *any* is forbidden.
+1. Type *any* is mostly forbidden, but exceptions are allowed.
-2. All objects must be declared against an interface.
-3. Function expressions need not receive a type definition.
-4. All other types must be declared against either a built-in type or custom type.
+2. All variable declarations must provide a type definition except for functions.
+Violations are found by search the project's code with the regular expression `((const)|(let)) \w+ = (?!(function))`.
-5. The prior rules apply to function arguments and function declarations.
+3. The prior rules apply to function arguments and function declarations.
-6. Custom primitive types are required where specific values are required by multiple variables or functions.
+4. Custom primitive types are required where specific values are required by multiple variables or functions.

 ### White Space
 1. 1 step of indentation is 4 spaces.